anmolshl/PHPPROJECT1/README.md

 # PHPPROJECT1
-Employee Database functionality with PHP, HTML and MySQL.in PHP files accordingly) and reaches out to the SQL file on it to make changes.
+Employee Database functionality with PHP, HTML and MySQL.

-Connects with local server (Need to change details
+Connects with local server (Need to change details in PHP files accordingly) and reaches out to the SQL file on it to make changes.